Please wait while we process your payment

 Kingsolver first addresses the question of home as geographic setting when Taylor reaches Oklahoma.
 Taylor thinks back to the way her mother talked about the Cherokee Nation, and feels thoroughly let down.
-Still, although her mother’s Cherokee “head rights” do not amount to much, she finds head rights of her own when an Indian woman gives her Turtle.
+Still, although her mother’s Cherokee “head rights” do not amount to much, she finds head rights of her own when a Native American woman gives her Turtle.
 The postcard Taylor writes to her mother indicates that Taylor’s obligation is to a little girl, not to a geographic place: “I found my head rights, Mama.
 They’re coming with me.”
 Taylor’s sense of home has to do not with the geographical location of the Cherokee nation, but with Turtle.

 Eventually, Taylor does locate a physical place that feels like home.
 The quirky beauty of the Arizona desert begins to feel homey, and by the time she returns to Tucson at the end of the novel, she is returning both to her geographic home, and to her home community of people.
 Esperanza and Estevan are forced to define home as the place where they have friends, rather than as the location of their homeland.
 When they arrive at the Cherokee Nation, where they look similar to the inhabitants, they seem heartened.
 Although they cannot live in their native South America, they find a community of similarly displaced people where they blend in.
 As someone tells Taylor, the Cherokee Nation is not a place, but a people.